moeezraza35/Calculator-source_code/README.md

-Tx3 is Tic Tac Toe game made in Python-eel, using html, CSS and JavaScript for front-end
+This is simple calculator made in Python-eel, using html, CSS and JavaScript for front-end It can perform (sum, subtraction, multiplication, division, power, under-root to any power)

 [Requirements]
 Python 3